TheBoneJarmer/Arqanore/README.md

 ```

 ## Installation
 Just like with Arqan I need to maintain two packages for Arqanore too.
-Therefore in order to install Arqanore you need to run either one of these commands, depending on your operating system.
-You could also create a conditional section in your csproj, just like I did with Arqanore.
-Either ways are fine.
+Therefore you can decide to either install Arqanore using the dotnet cli or you could modify your csproj and include a conditional packagereference.
+Whetever you choose is fine, that is up to you.

 ```
 dotnet add package Arqanore.Windows